 When he was introduced to Akechi, he said that the black man was a worthless animal, so he shouldn't even be killed, but taken to the nanban-ji.
 After that, he disappeared from Japanese history.

 Later, after Yasuke's death, other foreigners served as samurai in Japan.
 Below is the list of foreigners who served on daimyos:

-- Wakita Naokata (born as Kim Yeo-cheol ), a Korean samurai who served under the Maeda clan during the Tokugawa Shogunate ;
+- Wakita Naokata (born Kim Yeo-cheol ), Korean samurai who served under the Maeda clan during the Tokugawa Shogunate ;

-- Akizuki Tanenobu (unknown real name), Korean samurai who served under the Chosokabe clan;
+- Akizuki Tanenobu (real name unknown), Korean samurai who served under the Chosokabe clan;

-- Seikan noose (unknown real name), Korean samurai who served under the Nakagawa clan;
+- Soga Seikan (real name unknown), Korean samurai who served under the Nakagawa clan;

-- Rinoie Motohiro (unknown real name), Korean samurai who served under the Mōri clan;
+- Rinoie Motohiro (real name unknown), Korean samurai who served under the Mōri clan;

-- Yagyū Shume (unknown real name), Korean samurai who served under the Yagyū clan;
+- Yagyū Shume (real name unknown), Korean samurai who served under the Yagyū clan;

-- Yayōsu (born as Jan Joosten ), a Dutch samurai who served under the Tokugawa clan during the Tokugawa Shogunate;
+- Yayōsu (born Jan Joosten ), Dutch samurai who served under the Tokugawa clan during the Tokugawa shogunate;

-- Hiramatsu Buhei (born as John Henry Schnell ), a German samurai who served under the Matsudaira clan during the last years of the Tokugawa Shogunate;
+- Hiramatsu Buhei (born John Henry Schnell ), German samurai who served under the Matsudaira clan during the later years of the Tokugawa Shogunate;

-- Eugène Collache , French samurai who fought for Republic of Ezo ;
+- Eugène Collache , French samurai who fought for the Republic of Ezo ;